vuhuycan/rtlcheck/README.md

 You can clone it to the machine on which you will be running JasperGold, and modify the `ROOT_PATH` variable in the Tcl script template to point to the root directory of your Multi-V-scale repository.
+You should use the `multicore` branch of the Multi-V-scale repository.
 If using a design other than Multi-V-scale, you should modify one of these templates to point to the source directories and files of your RTL design.
 You can also change the engines used in the verification.
 2. We have also provided a template for job scripts (which add the generated SVA properties to the RTL